Save Our Summer: UK pilots and cabin crew issue travel sector rescue plea - News Break

 LONDON, June 23 (Reuters) - British pilots, cabin crew, travel agents and other workers are urging politicians to save the summer holiday season by reopening routes abroad or risk destroying tens of thousands of jobs as companies fail.

-Workers from the travel industry demonstrated across Britain on Wednesday.
-Protesters outside parliament held banners saying “Speak up for travel” as pilots and air stewardesses from British Airways, easyJet and Virgin Atlantic lined up in full uniform, to highlight the threat to their jobs from the government’s strict rules.
+Workers from the travel industry will demonstrate across Britain on Wednesday, protesting outside parliament, meeting politicians, and holding events at airports to highlight the threat to their jobs from the government's strict rules.

 England is expected to re-open from a third COVID-19 lockdown in July but the travel sector remains effectively shut, with the government advising against travel except to a handful of destinations.

-The industry says the rules need to be eased urgently to prevent more jobs being lost.
+The industry says the rules need to be eased as soon as possible or tens of thousands more jobs will be lost as companies fail.

-Brian Strutton, acting General Secretary of the British pilots union BALPA said it was make or break time for the sector.
+"The government has to decide if this summer it will make or break the UK travel industry," said Brian Strutton, acting General Secretary of the British Airline Pilots Association (BALPA).

-To survive more than 15 months of travel restrictions, companies including British Airways, easyJet, TUI and Jet2, have taken on billions of pounds of debt.
+To survive more than 15 months of travel restrictions, companies including British Airways (ICAG.L), easyJet (EZJ.L), TUI and Jet2 (JET2.L), have taken on billions of pounds of debt.

 "Airlines are at the absolute limit of what they can borrow and without a genuine reopening this summer they will require government support to survive," the chief executive of industry group Airlines UK Tim Alderslade said.